Todd Stephens (politician)

-W. Todd Stephens is an American politician who served as a Republican member of the Pennsylvania House of Representatives, representing the 151st District from his election in 2010, until he lost re-election to Democrat Melissa Cerrato in 2022.
+William Todd Stephens is an American politician who served as a Republican member of the Pennsylvania House of Representatives, representing the 151st District from his election in 2010, until he lost re-election to Democrat Melissa Cerrato in 2022.

 Early life and education

 After graduating from Hatboro-Horsham High School in 1989, Stephens attended Shippensburg University, where he earned a bachelor's degree in Government and served in student government.
 Upon completion of his undergraduate studies, he worked briefly as an insurance agent before becoming a clerk in the Montgomery County Prothonotary's Office.
 Stephens eventually became the Second Deputy Prothonotary.

 In addition to working full-time in the Prothonotary's Office, he worked two part-time jobs and attended Widener University School of Law in the evening.
 In 2000, Stephens graduated from Widener, was admitted to the bar and began his legal career as an Assistant District Attorney in the Pre-Trials Division of the Montgomery County District Attorney's Office.
 In 2001, he was promoted to the Trials Division and assigned to the Sex Crimes Unit, where he prosecuted crimes against children.